yule-BUAA/HGConv/README.md

 # Hybrid Micro/Macro Level Convolution for Heterogeneous Graph Learning

-This experiment is based on stanford OGB (1.2.4) benchmark.
+This experiment is based on Stanford OGB (1.2.4) benchmark.
-The description of "Hybrid Micro/Macro Level Convolution for Heterogeneous Graph Learning" is [avaiable here](https://arxiv.org/abs/2012.14722).
+The description of "Hybrid Micro/Macro Level Convolution for Heterogeneous Graph Learning" is [available here](https://arxiv.org/abs/2012.14722).
 The steps are:

   1. run ```python preprocess_ogbn_mag.py``` to preprocess the original ogbn_mag dataset.